Why Substantive Content in B2B Marketing Works - Rare Bird, Inc.

 Those readers are not looking for superficial overviews.
 They want real answers that help them make informed decisions.
 Content that truly addresses their questions naturally requires more depth, more examples, and more nuance.
 These audiences aren’t avoiding detailed content.
 They’re actively seeking it out.
 And because B2B purchases today can involve sprawling buying committees with a dozen stakeholders, with each requiring different information to support their evaluation, it’s often a good idea to have multiple pieces of content available to them when they go looking for it.

 When you watch how tech companies supply IT leaders and their committees with the information they need to make decisions, you’re watching B2B content strategy at its most evolved.
-And for those companies, that means investing heavily in substantive content.
+Simply put, the most successful companies in that space invest heavily in substantive content.

 Technical Buyers Read More Than You Think